-- 37. As noted in a previous report, two recommended actions remain outstanding.
+21. As noted in a previous report, two recommended actions remain outstanding.
 The first recommended action requires all financial institutions to designate an AML/CFT compliance officer at management level and develop policies and procedures for record retention.
 With regard to policies for record retention section 10 of the CBB AML/CFT Guidelines and section 9 of the FSC AML/CFT Guidelines requires financial institutions to develop document retention policies.
 In relation to the requirement for the designation of an AML/CFT compliance officer at management level section 9.0 of the CBB AML/CFT Guideline requires licensees to appoint a person at the management level as compliance officer.
-A similar requirement has been adopted in the draft revised FSC AML/CFT Guidelines which is due to be finalized shortly.
+A similar requirement has been adopted in the recently gazetted FSC AML/CFT Guidelines.
 It is noted that the above requirements still have to be imposed on the entities under the supervision of the International Business Unit of the Ministry of International Business and International Transport.
+The authorities have advised that the International Business Unit of the Ministry of International Business and International Transport is revising its AML/CFT Guideline which should be finalized by the end of 2014.
+The Guideline will apply to all registrants.
+Given the above, this recommended action remains partially met.

-Given the above, this recommended action has been partially met. - 38.
-The second outstanding recommended action is for the requirements of an independent audit function, training in new techniques and trends in money laundering and terrorist financing, and screening procedures for new employees to be extended from the licensees of the CBB and the SOI to all financial institutions.
+22. The second outstanding recommended action is for the requirements of an independent audit function, training in new techniques and trends in money laundering and terrorist financing, and screening procedures for new employees to be extended from the licensees of the CBB and the SOI to all financial institutions.
 No information with regard to this recommended action has been submitted for this report which therefore remains outstanding.

-- 39. As indicated in previous report, one recommended action has been partially met while three others are outstanding.
+23. As indicated in previous report, one recommended action has been partially met while three others are outstanding.
 The first recommended action requires that AML/CFT guidelines should provide specific guidance with regard to requiring special attention to business relationships and transactions with persons from or in countries which do not or insufficiently apply the FATF Recommendations.
 Section 7.4 of the CBB AML/CFT Guidelines requires licensees to observe the Public Statements issued by the FATF and the CFATF as it relates to business relationships and transactions with natural and legal persons, and financial institutions from listed countries.
-A similar provision has been adopted in the updated draft FSC AML/CFT Guidelines which is due to be finalized shortly.
+A similar provision has been adopted in the recently gazetted FSC AML/CFT Guidelines.
 The above provision complies with the recommended action.
-However, since the provision is not as yet enforceable on the institutions under the supervision of the FSC and it has not been extended over the entities supervised by the International Business Unit of the Ministry of International Business and International Transport, the recommended action has only been partially met. - 40.
-The requirements that the written findings of all transactions with no apparent economic or lawful purpose from countries that do not or insufficiently apply FATF Recommendations be available to competent authorities have been included in relevant sections of the CBB AML/CFT Guidelines and the FSC AML/CFT Guidelines as noted in a previous follow-up report.
+However, the provision has not been extended over the entities supervised by the International Business Unit of the Ministry of International Business and International Business and International Business and International Business and International Business.
+Unit of the Ministry of International Business and International Business and International Business.
+Consequently, the recommended action remains partially met.

+24. The requirements that the written findings of all transactions with no apparent economic or lawful purpose from countries that do not or insufficiently apply FATF Recommendations be available to competent authorities have been included in relevant sections of the CBB AML/CFT Guidelines and the FSC AML/CFT Guidelines as noted in a previous follow-up report.
 There is a need to extend this requirement over entities supervised by the International Business Unit of the Ministry of International Business and International Transport.
-Consequently this recommended action is partially met.
+The authorities have advised that the International Business Unit of the Ministry of International Business and International Transport is revising its AML/CFT Guideline which should be finalized by the end of 2014.
+The Guideline will apply to all registrants.
+Consequently this recommended action remains partially met.